SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Routing (Traditional & Broadcast).md

 Routers keep track of link status in a Zigbee network, and hold the link costs in their neighbor table.
 Routers can determine incoming link quality from the physical layer using the link quality measurements.
 They exchange this information using Link Status messages that are 1 hop broadcasts (no retries) with other routers to get the outgoing link quality.

-Upon receipt of a route request command frame, the neighbor table is searched for an entry corresponding to the transmitting device.
-If no such entry is found, or if the outgoing cost field of the entry has a value of 0, the frame is discarded and route request processing is terminated.
+Upon receipt of a Route Request command frame, the neighbor table is searched for an entry corresponding to the transmitting device.
+If no such entry is found, or if the outgoing cost field of the entry has a value of 0, the frame is discarded and Route Request processing is terminated.
 If an entry is found with non-zero outgoing cost, the maximum of the incoming and outgoing costs is used for the purposes of the path cost calculation, instead of only the incoming cost.
-This value is also used to increment the path cost field of the route request frame prior to retransmission.
+This value is also used to increment the path cost field of the Route Request frame prior to retransmission.

 __Outgoing and incoming links might not necessarily be the same__ due to differences in local noise floor, differences in receiver sensitivity, etc. The EmberZNet stack tends to prefer a link with a symmetric link cost over one that is not.